 After you click OK on STEP 5 a new warning pop up window will open.
 Click OK.

 After you click OK on STEP 6, select your “Install WBO” Task then click the “Run” tab.
 You will be asked to run Install WBO – click Yes.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
-Now open your browser and type in http://Synology-ip-address:5479 Choose between Public Board or Private Board.
+Now open your browser and type in http://Synology-ip-address:5479 Choose the Public Board or the Private Board.
 Follow the instructions in the image below.

-Note: If you want to run WBO container over an HTTPS check How to Run Docker Containers Over HTTPS.
+Note: If you want to run the WBO container over HTTPS, check out my guide on How to Run Docker Containers Over HTTPS.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.

-Note: Find out how to update WBO container with the latest image.
+Note: Find out how to update the WBO container with the latest image.

 Note: How to Free Disk Space on Your NAS if You Run Docker.

 Note: How to Schedule Start & Stop For Docker Containers.